seb-patron/archived-seb-patron.github.io/_posts/2018-11-09-santa-gdpr.markdown

     <img class="col three" src="{{ site.baseurl }}/assets/img/posts/santa-gdpr/94b0wsric9x11.jpg" alt="" title="Santa is in big trouble"/>
 </div>
 <div class="col three caption">
     He knows if you've been bad or good so consent to tracking for goodness sake.
+Courtesy of [Reddit][reddit-printout].
 </div>

 He sees your location when you're sleeping.
 He knows when your phone is awake.
 He knows if you liked your friend's most recent instagram post or not and put that into a big data Hadoop cluster that predicts the most relevant content that will extend your app usage by 2 minutes and 17 seconds.